 I have found that to be pretty dang true.
 Only 4% buy price.
 Add this: almost 100% talk price, but here's the key to that--only 4% mean it.

 What do people want instead of price?
 They want value.
 They want to feel good.
 They want to feel smart.
 They want to feel like they are getting a 'deal.'
-They want to feel like the made a wise decision.
-They enjoyed working with this particular sales person.
+They want to feel like they made a wise decision.
+They enjoyed working with this particular salesperson.
 They love dealing with this company.
 They are loyal to this product line.
 They wanted to buy locally.
 They love the service department.
 They have always loved the service at this establishment.
 They aren't shoppers and don't like shopping around.
 They don't like negotiating and feel that they are taken care of here.
 They. . . well. . . this list could go on to infinity.
-It wasn't price.
+It wasn't the price.
 It was something else.
 96% buy something else.
 Ninety-Six Percent!
-And the sales person worries about the 4% thinking they are the 96%.
-They are not.
+And the salesperson worries about the 4% thinking that is the norm.
+It is not.

-When people don't want to buy at the moment, their reasons could be many, and though they may talk as if price is the reason, that is their ego talking.
+When people don't want to buy at the moment, their reasons could be many, and though they may talk as if the price is the reason, that is their ego talking.
 We should know the ego.
 We all have one.
 The ego loves to control things.
 It makes up stuff to save face.
 It is good at it.
-Price is something that is an easy target and and effective one too.
+Price is something that is an easy excuse or reason, and an effective one too.
 So, out of the mouth of the prospect comes, "the price is too high," or "we can't afford that much," and another long list of things, this time associated with price.
 It's a mirage.
-It's a front.
+It's simply a front.
 It's not real.

 The Odds Are So Overwhelmingly In Our Favor When We Focus On The Right Things.